 The number of residents with a particular level of education, expressed as a percentage of all residents 25 and older.

 An educated population makes a more attractive workforce and is better prepared to instruct the next generation of residents.
-High educational attainment represents a region's investment in human capital and preparation for long-term growth.
+High educational attainment positions a region well for long-term growth.

 In 2017-21, 41% of adults in Essex County had at least a bachelor's degree, up from 31% in 2000.
 That was higher than the national rate of 34% and slightly below Massachusetts' rate of 45%.
 Only 10% of Essex County adults lacked a high school diploma, while 24% were high school graduates and 24% had attended some college.
 These proportions were very similar to the state.
 Essex had a higher percentage of people with a bachelor's degree or higher compared to the nation (34%).

 Within the County, the cities of Lawrence and Lynn had much lower levels of education, with 14% and 21%, respectively, of adults having earned at least a bachelor's.
 Nearly a third in Lawrence lacked a high school diploma, compared to 23% in Lynn.
 Communities with the highest shares of residents with at least a bachelor's degree included Manchester (78%) and Marblehead (77%).

 Essex County's 2017-21 rate of adults with bachelor's or higher degrees was lower than the comparison counties: 58% in Middlesex, MA, 51% in Westchester, NY, and 46% in Lake, IL.